 Most of the sidewalks in North Cowichan are considered "non-separated", which is where the walking surface is separated only by a curb from vehicle lanes.
-Examples of existing non-separated sidewalks include Beverly Street, Drinkwater Road (Somenos Road to Trans-Canada Highway), Jaynes Road, and Oak Street, among others.
+Examples of existing non-separated sidewalks include portions of Beverly Street (York Road to Quamichan School), Drinkwater Road (Somenos Road to Trans-Canada Highway), Jaynes Road, and Oak Street, among others.
 See Table 7 for the recommended sidewalk widths based on road class and OCP land use designation.